+During the year, 45 books were published in the imprints UNSW Press and NewSouth.
 Most revenue is derived from sales of general non-fiction books and books published in partnership with organisations.
-Scholarly books are subsidised on a title-by-title basis.
+Scholarly books by academics from UNSW and other universities are subsidised on a title-by-title basis.